 Influenza can be a serious infection if acquired in pregnancy, and all pregnant women should be offered influenza (inactivated) vaccination.
 The live attenuated (intranasal) influenza vaccine is not recommended during pregnancy.

 HIV-infected patients have impaired cellular and B cell responses.
 Inactivated or killed vaccinations can generally be given without any consequence, but the recipient may not be able to mount an adequate antibody response.
 Live or attenuated vaccines are generally avoided with some exceptions (ie, in patients with CD4+ T lymphocytes greater than 200 cells/mcL).
 Guidelines for vaccinating HIV-infected patients have been issued jointly by the Centers for Disease Control and Prevention, the US National Institutes of Health, and the HIV Medical Association of the Infectious Diseases Society of America.
-The following non-live vaccines are recommended for all HIV-infected patients: tetanus and diphtheria toxoid (Tdap as a booster once, followed by Td boosters every 10 years), HPV (in women and men until age 26, and potentially up to age 45), inactivated influenza, the 13-valent pneumococcal conjugate vaccine (PCV13), pneumococcal polysaccharide (PPSV23), hepatitis A (for HIV-infected men who have sex with men, injection drug users, patients with chronic liver disease), hepatitis B, ...
+The following non-live vaccines are recommended for all HIV-infected patients: tetanus and diphtheria toxoid (Tdap as a booster once, followed by Td boosters every 10 years), HPV (in women and men until age 26, and potentially up to age 45), inactivated influenza, the 13-valent pneumococcal conjugate vaccine (PCV13), pneumococcal polysaccharide (PPSV23), hepatitis A (for HIV-infected men who have sex with men, injection drug users, patients with chronic liver disease), hepatitis B, and meningococcal ...